CaliStyle/humpback/README.md

 ##API
-Humpback uses sails.js's native sails.socket.io combined with JSdata and a custom provider for storage of client side models.
+Humpback uses sails.js's native sails.socket.io combined with JSdata and a custom provider and a powerful factory for storage and communication of client side models.
 By default, humpback client side models communicate with the the REST routes via the prefix `/api` and pluralize turned to false.

 ##File Structure